7 Companies That Offer Mechanical Breakdown Insurance in Missouri

-- Progressive: Missouri rideshare drivers can purchase an Uber or Lyft policy from Progressive that will provide up to $1 million in liability coverage, as well as UM/UIM coverage of up to $500,000 per incident.
+- Progressive: Farmington rideshare drivers can purchase an Uber or Lyft policy from Progressive that will provide up to $1 million in liability coverage, as well as UM/UIM coverage of up to $500,000 per incident.
 While being an affordable option for Missouri drivers, Progressive's rideshare policies also offer optional features like rental car reimbursement and roadside assistance.

-- State Farm: Missouri drivers can obtain a State Farm rideshare policy which will provide them with up to $1 million in liability protection and additional UM/UIM coverage up to $500,000 per incident.
+- State Farm: Farmington drivers can obtain a State Farm rideshare policy which will provide them with up to $1 million in liability protection and additional UM/UIM coverage up to $500,000 per incident.
 In addition to these basic coverages, State Farm also offers features such as roadside assistance and rental car reimbursement at an additional cost.

-- Farmers Insurance: Missouri rideshare drivers can purchase a policy from Farmers Insurance which will provide up to $1 million in liability coverage and an additional $500,000 of UM/UIM coverage per incident.
+- Farmers Insurance: Farmington rideshare drivers can purchase a policy from Farmers Insurance which will provide up to $1 million in liability coverage and an additional $500,000 of UM/UIM coverage per incident.
 Additionally, their policies also include optional features such as roadside assistance and rental car reimbursement at an extra cost.

-- Allstate: Missouri drivers can obtain an Allstate rideshare policy that provides up to $1 million in liability coverage and an additional $500,000 of UM/UIM coverage per incident.
+- Allstate: Farmington drivers can obtain an Allstate rideshare policy that provides up to $1 million in liability coverage and an additional $500,000 of UM/UIM coverage per incident.
 However, unlike other companies on this list, Allstate's policies do not offer any optional features such as roadside assistance or rental car reimbursement.